- Which directives and regulations of the EU are relevant?

 - The power rating is below 0.75 kW.

-- It is a pole-changing DRS motor with two different speeds.
+- It is a pole-changing motor type DRS with two different speeds.

-- Design measures are taken so that the DRS motor can be used beyond the described temperature limits (-15°C … 40°C).
+- Design measures are taken so that the motor type DRS.. can be used beyond the described temperature limits (-30°C … 60°C).
 The extended temperature range can include the described limits, e.g. -40°C ... +40°C, thanks to special ball bearing grease, metal fan, and other seals.

-- Is a drive with inverter-operated DRS motor or IE1 motor exempt in Europe?
+- Is a drive with inverter-operated motor type DRS.. or any other IE1 motor exempt?

 No, operation with an inverter is not a sufficient reason for the drive to be exempt from stage 1 of the regulation.
 When the drive is labeled for mains operation, it must meet the regulation requirements.
-If no other exception can be claimed, such a drive must be designed as IE2 or DRE as of June 16, 2011, 12:01 a.m.
+If no other exception can be claimed, it is not allowed to market motors type DRS..

 - Is a gearmotor exempt from the regulation in Europe?

 No, the gearmotor is not exempt in Europe.
 Gearmotors must also comply with the requirements of the regulation.
 The only exception are motors that are completely integrated in a machine.
 The efficiency of such motors cannot be measured without the machine, e.g. a pump in which the stator of the motor is integrated in the pump housing.

 In a gearmotor, the motor is mounted to the gear unit, which means it can be measured separately and is thus affected by the regulation.